noopduck/cveapi/README.md

 All endpoints use query parameters and return JSON.

 - `GET /list` — Returns up to 50 most recent CVEs (ordered by `datePublished`).
 - `GET /findID?search=<CVE-ID>` — Searches by CVE identifier.
-Falls back to scanning files if the index misses a match.
+Returns results from the index/store.
-- `GET /findText?search=<query>` — Full-text search against the Bleve index; falls back to scanning files if the index yields no results.
+- `GET /findText?search=<query>` — Full-text search against the Bleve index.

+Additional developer endpoints:
+- `GET /openapi.json` — OpenAPI (Swagger) spec for the API.
+- `GET /docs` — Interactive Swagger UI for the API.

 ## Data expectations

 The indexer assumes CVE 5.x JSON structure.
 Files are read from `BasePath` recursively and any file with a `.json` extension is considered.

+Implementation notes:
+- The project uses Bleve for full-text search and `go.etcd.io/bbolt` (bbolt) as the persistent store for full documents and file metadata.
+- Bleve stores fields using dotted, lower-cased JSON paths (for example `cveMetadata.datePublished`) — if you need to inspect the index, the `bleve` CLI is helpful (`bleve check`, `bleve dump mapping`, `bleve query`).
+- To apply mapping changes you must rebuild the Bleve index (delete the index directory and restart, or use the program's `Reindex` behavior if provided).

 ## Development notes